Biomedical Data Science Certificate

 All students should have a sufficient educational background in the quantitative computational or biomedical sciences prior to admission to the program.
 It is expected that most students will have a health professional degree (e.g., MD, DDS/DMD, DVM, or BS in nursing and/or allied health) or a BS/BA, MS, or PhD degree with emphasis in statistics, data science or a health-related discipline.
 The following general requirements will be applied:

-3. A valid TOEFL/ Duolingo/ IELTS score that is less than two years old at the time of submitted application.
+- A valid TOEFL/ Duolingo/ IELTS score that is less than two years old at the time of submitted application.
 The minimum TOEFL score for the Graduate School of Biomedical Sciences is 84, the Duolingo is 115 and 7.0 for the academic version of the IELTS.
-For the application process, we will accept an unofficial document but if accepted and you plan to matriculate into the program you will need to submit all official documentation prior to receiving an official offer of admission.
+During the application process, unofficial documents will be accepted, but official documentation must be submitted prior to receiving an official offer of admission.

 A. Residents or fellows in an approved UT Health San Antonio residency or fellowship program are required to submit one (1) of the three (3) letters from their departmental chair or program director with a statement indicating the availability and approval of release of time for the completion of the CBDS educational activities.